It may be a sign of neurotrophic keratitis (NK)1

 Neurotrophic keratitis (NK) is a degenerative ocular disease caused by impairment of the corneal nerves and characterized by loss of corneal sensitivity.1

-Early signs of NK may overlap with features of dry eye, and, as a result, it can go unrecognized.1 Because corneal nerves play a key role in maintaining the integrity of the cornea, it’s important to identify NK early—to help maintain ocular surface homeostasis and prevent progressive damage.1
+Early signs of NK may overlap with features of recalcitrant dry eye, and, as a result, it can go unrecognized.1 Because corneal nerves play a key role in maintaining the integrity of the cornea, it’s important to identify NK early—to help maintain ocular surface homeostasis before the disease progresses.1

 NK Progression